virtualaichina/ditto_ros_bridge/README.md

-This README outlines the steps required to build, launch, and test the ditto_ros_bridge node, which acts as a bridge between the Eclipse Ditto platform and ROS 2.
+This repo outlines the steps required to build, launch, and test the ditto_ros_bridge node, which acts as a bridge between the Eclipse Ditto platform and ROS 2.
 This bridge allows you to seamlessly integrate data from Ditto "things" into your ROS 2 applications.
 The instructions cover building the necessary ROS 2 packages, launching the bridge node, monitoring the published ROS 2 messages, and verifying that changes in Ditto are reflected in the ROS 2 environment.
 By following these steps, you will be able to establish a connection between Ditto and ROS 2, enabling real-time data exchange and facilitating the development of ROS 2 applications that interact with Ditto-managed devices and data.

 This bridge node subscribes to SSE events from Ditto and publishes them as ROS 2 messages.
-It listens to /things?namespaces={namespaces}&fields=thingId,attributes,features", where namespaces are "org.smartcity", "org.agriculture" and "com.manufacturing" in this setting.
+It listens to `/things?namespaces={namespaces}&fields=thingId,attributes,features`, where namespaces are `org.smartcity`, `org.agriculture` and `com.manufacturing` in this setting.

 It implements the following features: